 Hudson Shad and Planning for Floods

-Pete Seeger with grandson Tao Rodríguez-Seeger.
-Photo: Larry Long
+Pete Seeger with grandson Tao Rodríguez-Seeger. photo by Larry Longwatch a preview

 by George C. Stoney and James Brown

 Folk music legend and environmental activist Pete Seeger, in despair over the pollution of his beloved Hudson River, launched a project to clean it up in the sixties.
 In Hudson Shad, Seeger and others in the "River Keepers", make a statement about our responsibility for keeping the waters of the river clean enough for the shad to thrive.

 Co-director James Brown, who grew up near the banks of the river, felt a responsibility for sharing through this film a general concern for the relationship between contamination of the river and the survival of its natural inhabitants.
 Showing the film to people concerned with the Hudson River helped them garner colleagues and supporters towards the cause.

 Seeger has continued the work, with the Hudson River Sloop Clearwater.

 Hudson Shad has been recently restored with a grant from the National Film Preservation Foundation.

 Included on this DVD is Planning for Floods (color, 29 min, 1974) - watch a preview